yarisvt/tyk-docs/tyk-docs/content/getting-started/getting-started.md

 Tyk offers an open source API Gateway that is fast, scalable and modern.
 Tyk also offers a full life-cycle API Management Platform with an API Gateway, API Analytics, Developer Portal and API Management Dashboard.

 Not sure what you need?
-Visit our [solutions comparison](/docs/tyk-solutions) page to get started
+Visit our [APIM comparison](/docs/apim) page to get started

 Once you have a Tyk environment installed, whether it's self-managed OSS or Enterprise, or Cloud, come back here to create your first API!